searinminecraft/Vixipy/README.md

 A mirror of Vixipy can be found on [git.gay](https://git.gay/vixipy/Vixipy)

+Join our (currently none/small) community of pixiv API researchers [on Matrix](https://matrix.to/#/#pixivapi:nope.chat)!
+You can also go here for support/questions about Vixipy.

 # Features currently present
 * Built-in proxy (to retrieve illustrations and images from pixiv)
 * Log in